 Private-lands-only permits are valid on private property in select units from Aug.
-1, 2016 to Jan.
-31, 2017.
+1, 2017 to Jan.
+31, 2018.
 Before you use one of these permits to hunt on private property, please determine if you need to obtain written permission from the landowner.
 Ideally, you should have permission before you obtain a permit.

 With a private-lands-only permit, you may use any legal weapon to harvest an antlerless elk.
-You must also follow all laws, rules and ordinances that regulate when and where you may discharge a firearm.

 The goal of these hunts is to harvest cow elk and to apply strategic pressure on private lands that pushes elk back on to public lands.